everbuild/pngtoy/README.md

 bitmap buffers as well as other formats such as bit-planes (you can still convert the bitmap to RGBA bitmap or canvas).

-**pngtoy** attempts to read all formats specified by the W3C standard (* interlaced not currently supported).
+**pngtoy** attempts to read all formats specified by the W3C standard.

 **pngtoy** can also be used to clean up PNG files by stripping unnecessary chunks and rebuild a file you can save as new.

 **pngtoy** let you just parse the chunks without decompressing and decoding any data.

-**pngtoy** do currently not *encode* PNG files, but works only with existing PNG files and content (chunks can be constructed manually and added - * build tools not available in alpha).

-**Coming: pngexp - save optimized PNG files.**

 Features